The Tipping Point: When to Give a New Style a Try and When to Give it up

-1. DON’T blindly listen to sales people
+1. DON’T blindly listen to salespeople

-Also, be sure to take a good look at how the sales person has put herself together.
+Also, be sure to take a good look at how the salesperson has put herself together.
 If she’s not looking so chic, how can you expect her to help you look chic?

 2. DO take it home to test drive

 The wonderful thing about shopping these days is that most stores have excellent return policies.
 If you’re not sure how you feel about something, take it home and try it out.
-It can look very different at home the next morning when you are more rested or you are in a different light.
+It can look very different at home the next morning when you are more rested, or you are in a different light.
 Maybe you’ll even notice how well it works with something else in your closet or be inspired to keep it because of all the compliments you get from family members when you slip it on.
-Or, perhaps, you’ll realize that your instincts were right after all, and promptly return it.
+Or, perhaps, you’ll realize that your instincts were right after all and promptly return it.

 3. DON’T say no to the first garment you try on